What is Mitigating Damages?

 Defense lawyers frequently plead failure to mitigate damages when someone claims lost wages for losing their job but does not seek alternate employment.

 Another example is when someone’s car is wrecked, and they can’t get to work.
-Mitigating damages would require the person to find alternative transportation.
+Mitigating damages would require the person to find alternative transportation to get to and from work.

 Speak with a Leading Houston Personal Injury Attorney

-If you have questions about mitigating damages in Texas, call us to speak with a Texas personal injury lawyer.
+If you have questions about mitigating damages in Texas or a personal injury case in Houston, call us to speak with one of Texas’s best personal injury lawyers.

 Call (281) 587-1111!